Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: 's Design

-For instance, $tx3$ depends on $tx1$ and $tx2$ (reading data item $A$ and writing to $B$), which implies a strict execution order where $tx3$ succeeds its predecessors.
-Similarly, $tx5$ exhibits dependencies on earlier writes.
+Figure~\ref{fig:txs} illustrates the organization of locally executed transactions within the log of batches, where arrows denote data dependencies.
+In this example, $7$ transactions are distributed across two batches.
+Transactions $tx1$, $tx2$, $tx4$, and $tx7$ are independent; they operate on disjoint keys and read directly from the consistent snapshot.
+In contrast, $tx3$, $tx5$, and $tx6$ are dependent transactions, reading values written by uncommitted local operations from the temporary state.
+Specifically, $tx3$ depends on $tx1$ and $tx2$ (reading data item $A$ and writing to $B$), which implies an execution order where $tx3$ succeeds its predecessors.
+Similarly, $tx5$ depends on earlier writes.
 Transaction $tx6$, reading both $A$ and $B$, depends on both $tx5$ and $tx3$.
 The blue circles encircle these dependency groups, which we designate as \textit{Transaction Chains (TxnC)}.
 These chains serve as the atomic units for conflict detection during the global validation phase, as discussed in detail in Section~\ref{sec:valid}.